IntelliTect-Samples/EWU-CSCD371-2024-Fall/GenericsHomework/README.md

 ## Fundamentals

-- Place all shared project properties into a `Directory.Build.Props` file.
+- Place all shared project properties into a `Directory.Build.Props` file.✔
-- nullable reference types is enabled  ❌✔
+- nullable reference types is enabled  ✔
-- Ensure that you turn on code analysis for all projects(EnableNETAnalyzers)  ❌✔
+- Ensure that you turn on code analysis for all projects(EnableNETAnalyzers)  ✔
-- Set LangVersion and the TargetFramework to the latest released versions available (preview versions optional)   ❌✔
+- Set LangVersion and the TargetFramework to the latest released versions available (preview versions optional)   ✔
-- and enabled .NET analyzers for both projects ❌✔
+- and enabled .NET analyzers for both projects ✔
 - For this assignment, always use `Assert.AreEqual<T>()` (the generic version)  ❌✔
 - All of the above should be unit tested ❌✔
 - Choose simplicity over complexity ❌✔